global-asp/lida-alt-text/en/0003_a-woman-standing-in-front-of-a-fruit-stand.md

-# A woman standing in a supermarket.
+# A woman standing in front of a fruit stand.

 ##
-A two-panel image of a woman in a supermarket speaking to a man.
+A two-panel image of a woman in front of a fruit stand speaking to a man.

 ##
-A two-panel image of a woman in a supermarket asking a man for an avocado.
+A two-panel image of a woman in front of a fruit stand asking a man for a papaya.

 ##
 A man speaking to a woman who is sitting on a bench reading a book.

 ##
-A woman sitting on a bench speaking to a man stood up.
+A woman on a bench speaking to a standing man.

 ##
-A man pointing to his food is speaking to a woman.
+A man pointing to his food and speaking to a woman.

 ##
 A woman looking at a man’s food.